scottross123/personal-site/content/privacy/_index.md

 +++
-title = "Privacy"
+title = "privacy"
 +++

-# /privacy

-I can see your ip address (duh)

-I collect some anyomized analytics with that self hosted thing insert here
+I am not interested in harvesting your data or violating your privacy.

+## Analytics

+In future I want to collect privacy respecting analytics using a [Plausible](https://plausible.io/).
+I do not want to sell anything, I'm just curious about how many people are visiting my site, what countries, and what posts are being read.
+I don't have that setup yet though so right now I don't see or collect anything.

 ## JavaScript

-The only JavaScript I use on this site is for the theme picker, no tracking purposes what so ever.
-If you still prefer to disable JavaScript you can do so that the site will be functional just the same.
+The only JavaScript I will have on this site is probably a day/night theme picker and the Plausible script.
+This site will always be fully functional without enabling JavaScript

+## We use cookies to enchance your user experience on our site, to understand the details and what information we disclose, please see our cookie policy...

+Nah just kidding.
+No cookies or tracking or any of that nonsense what so ever.